AdobeDocs/workfront.es-ES/help/quicksilver/workfront-goals/results-and-activities/results-and-activities.md

 ---

-# Resultados y actividades en los objetivos de Adobe Workfront
+# Resultados y actividades en Adobe Workfront Goals

 <!--drafted for P&P new model: the note at the top will need to be replaced with this: